We put customers first and partner with our communities to help create a better tomorrow.

 Customers can connect their owned renewable generation to our electric system.
 They use our electric system to sell power to us when their systems produce more than is needed and buy power from us when their systems don’t produce enough.
 For years, we’ve purchased the excess power from customers who have installed solar panels, small wind turbines and other renewable generation sources.

-The Second Nature™ program allows our customers to support electricity generated from wind and solar located in Iowa and Wisconsin.
+The Second Nature program allows our customers to support electricity generated from wind and solar resources located in Iowa and Wisconsin.
 There is no special equipment to buy and no lifestyle changes needed.
 Residential customers can choose from three participation levels.
 All other customers can elect a monthly amount.

-We’ve offered energy-efficiency products, programs and rebates for over 25 years.
+We’ve offered energy efficiency products, programs and rebates for over 25 years.
 These services allow our customers to save energy and make a positive impact on the environment.
 In 2018, our energy efficiency programs resulted in additional savings of over 295 million kilowatt-hours of electricity and over 5.6 million therms of natural gas.

-2017 Energy efficiency in action
+2018 Energy efficiency in action

 Energy saved was equivalent to greenhouse gas emissions from:

-44,000 gasoline-powered passenger vehicles driven for one year
+51,000 gasoline-powered passenger vehicles driven for one year

-22,000 homes’ energy use for one year
+29,000 homes’ energy use for one year

 Source: EPA Greenhouse Gas Equivalencies Calculator